 - Mind My House was my first try because the fee is quite reasonable at 20 $/year.
 I scored a few jobs quickly after signing up.
 Most of the offers are in North America and in Western Europe, with occasional offers from other regions.

 - House Sitters UK only has offers from the UK, as the name suggests.
 They have the best-organized website, I think, and I personally love staying in the UK.
 So, the 20 £/year are worth it.
 I have already secured a few placements through them.
-If you want to sign up with House Sitters UK, ask me for a referral code (it changes every few weeks), and you will get 25% off your membership fee!
+If you want to sign up with House Sitters UK, use the referral code CKYWBT to get 25% off your membership fee.

 Other websites are: